Alexander Adie: Alexander James Adie (railway engineer)

 Adie's son was born at 11 Lothian Street in Edinburgh's South Side on 16 December 1808 and also named Alexander James Adie after his father.

 He studied at the High School in Edinburgh and then Edinburgh University before training as a civil engineer under James Jardine.

 In 1836 he became Resident Engineer on the Bolton, Chorley and Preston Railway.
-In 1863 he became Manager of the Edinburgh and Glasgow Railway.
+In 1847-63 he became civil engineer & Manager of the Edinburgh and Glasgow Railway.

 In February 1846 he followed in his father's footsteps and was elected a Fellow of the Royal Society of Edinburgh his proposer being James David Forbes.
 At this time he was living at 50 Princes Street above his father's shop.

 In later life he lived at 7 St Andrews Square in Edinburgh (now demolished).

 He died at his home, Rockville near Linlithgow, where he had retired to, on 3 April 1879.
 He is buried on the south side of St Michael's Church in Linlithgow.